james-computing/parallel-computing-stanford/README.md

 Code for a Parallel Computing course from Stanford.
-Paga of the course: https://gfxcourses.stanford.edu/cs149/fall23/
+Web page of the course: https://gfxcourses.stanford.edu/cs149/fall23/

 It also has a playlist in YouTube: